Jared-Glenn/Chained-Mesa/README.md

 - A 2.5D type of Roguelite, maybe.
 Elevation could play a role.
 - How would that work with melee and range?
 Seems like it would be easy for the player to exploit.
 - (Maybe it should be.)
+- I like the idea of the chain being a liability, like where you run can allow some enemies to grab it and pull you back.